SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 - Explore the various EDA artefacts like schemas, events, applications, their relationships and dependencies.

-## Step 4.
-Use case implementation
+## Use case implementation

 Based on use case of your choice : Retail or Banking, please follow the appropriate chapter below.

-## Step 4.a Retail Domain
+## Part-A : Retail Domain

 ### Use case explanation

 For the retail domain use case we will be considering a fictitious company called Acme Retail which has been consistently recognized as the leader in Ecommerce website.
-Unfortunately due to legacy and outdated architecture choices and implementation, Acme Retail is encountering major challenges in expanding their operations of which the major are :
+Unfortunately due to legacy and outdated architecture choices and implementation, Acme Retail is encountering major challenges in expanding their operations as below :

 * Order processing errors
 * Inventory management issues